Things to do this weekend in Butler and Warren counties

 - Coming Out Day Celebration, at 16 S. Campus Ave., Miami University, Oxford.
 6-8 p.m.
 An opening interfaith prayer, a drag performance, music by the Cincinnati Men’s Chorus, art exhibition, and more. oxfordinterfaithcenter.org

-- Fitton Family Fridays present “The Hungry, Hungry Bookwork,” at Fitton Center for Creative Arts, 101 S. Monument Ave., Hamilton.
+- Fitton Family Fridays present “The Hungry, Hungry Bookworm,” at Fitton Center for Creative Arts, 101 S. Monument Ave., Hamilton.
 7:30 p.m.

+- Family Movie Night, at Spooky Nook Champion Mill, 601 North B St., Hamilton.
+7:30 p.m.
+Watch “Inside Out 2,” under the stars.
+Entry is free but RSVP is requested at spookynooksports.com/hamilton.

 - ThunderBeard - A Tribute to ZZ Top, at Sorg Opera House, 63 S. Main St., Middletown.
 8 p.m. sorgoperahouse.org